Getting Started at YAAL

 YAAL Teen Program

 YAAL’s Teen Program is a summer production for ages 13-18 years old.
 This is a non-tuition based, audition only program.
 Auditions & callbacks will run very similar to a community theatre with a prepared vocal audition, a choreo combination taught at the audition, and the possibility of blind side reads.
 Rehearsals will move quickly to put everything together on a short timeline, and practice at home will be required.
 Rehearsals take place Mon-Thurs evenings for about 6 weeks.
-This is followed by a longer tech week that starts on a weekend, and concludes the night before the opening performance.
+This is followed by a longer week of tech rehearsals before the opening performance.

 Decision Making